 A physical examination would vary with the presentation.

-In acute dislocation, deformity and swelling is assessed and the patient is taken for a reduction on an emergency basis.
+In an acute dislocation, deformity and swelling are assessed and the patient is taken for a reduction on an emergency basis.

 Palpation of the patella may reveal a palpable defect at the medial patellar margin and tenderness along the course or at the insertion of the medial patellofemoral ligament.
 Muscle atrophy may be seen in vastus medialis obliquus if there is a disruption of the muscle.